bornrobot/synology-help/README.md

-Cheat sheet for admin tasks on the Synology Disk Station
+# Cheat sheet for admin tasks on the Synology Disk Station

-Flush the DNS Server cache: [flush-dns-cache.sh]
+### Flush the DNS Server cache
+flush-dns-cache.sh